tf2-automatic/tf2-automatic/docs/usage.md

 ## APIs

-You can search for `@Controller` in the code base and see all available methods inside the controller.
+Swagger is used to document the APIs.
+Run the application and go to `/docs` on the correct port, for example, `http://localhost:3000/docs`.
+Here you will see all API methods and examples on how to use them.

 ## Events